CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Key features

-* User-friendly interface compatible with fully compatible by Chrome.
+* User-friendly interface compatible fully compatible with Chrome web browser.

 * Accessible via web browser from your computer (Mac, Linux, or Windows) and any location (no need to install specific programs or use a VPN).